rl-institut/apipe/digipipe/store/DATASETS.md

 2. Extract data using OSM tags
 3. Clip with region

-First, you would create a new raw dataset in `raw`.
-Then, you could either put steps 1 and 2 in the preprocessing, resulting in two datasets in `preprocessed`.
-For each, you could then perform step 3 in `datasets`.
+First, you would create a new raw dataset in `store/raw/`.
+Then, you could either  put steps 1 and 2 in the preprocessing, resulting in two datasets in `store/preprocessed/`.
+For each, you could then perform step 3 in `store/datasets/`.
 However, this would imply a redundant execution of step 1.
-While this is basically fine in the terms of the pipeline flow, it might be a better idea to apply only step 1 and create one dataset in `preprocessed`.
-Using this dataset, you would create the two extracts in `datasets`.
-Finally, the datasets after performing step 3 would be created in `datasets` as well resulting in a total of four datasets in `datasets`.
+While this is basically fine in the terms of the pipeline flow, it might be a better idea to apply only step 1 and create one dataset in `store/preprocessed/`.
+Using this dataset, you would create the two extracts in `store/datasets/`.
+Finally, the datasets after performing step 3 would be created in `store/datasets/` as well resulting in a total of four datasets in `store/datasets/`.

 ### Temporary files